Get immigration help you can trust. Book a consultation with one of Moving2Canada’s recommended Canadian immigration consultants.

 Given the volatility we’ve seen in Express Entry Draws, it is hard to predict the exact schedule for 2025.
 But we do estimate the following draws, based on past trends:

-We estimate we may see Canadian Experience Class draws on the following date:
+We estimate we may see Canadian Experience Class draws on the following dates:

 The 2025–2027 immigration levels plan’s shift toward prioritizing in-Canada applicants indicates that more Canadian Experience Class (CEC) draws may occur in 2025.
 While CEC draws were relatively consistent in late 2024 (excluding December), the number of invitations issued per draw was small.
 Looking ahead, we anticipate an increase in the number of invitations per draw while maintaining a biweekly draw frequency.

-It’s not possible to know exactly when the next Express Entry draw will happen.
-Immigration, Refugees and Citizenship Canada (IRCC) has complete discretion regarding Express Entry draws.
-They could, in theory, complete just one draw every year or complete tiny draws every day.
+It’s impossible to know exactly when the next Express Entry draw will happen.
+Immigration, Refugees and Citizenship Canada (IRCC) has full discretion over the timing and type of draws — they could, in theory, hold one large draw a year or several smaller ones each week.

 The schedule of Express Entry draws is influenced by a range of factors.
 Understanding these can help you guess when the next draw might happen.